rjgrimaila/GetAndCleanData/CodeBook.md

 *****
 This document **CodeBook.md** is a code book that describes the variables, the data, and any transformations or work that was performed to clean up the data.

 I have chosen to use camelCase in naming variables.
-I tried all lowercase, but kept getting confused.

 ####Variables
 There are 561 variables itemized in the file **features.txt**